MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x157--kernel-thread-priority-floor-violation.md

 # Bug Check 0x157: KERNEL\_THREAD\_PRIORITY\_FLOOR\_VIOLATION

-The ATTEMPTED\_SWITCH\_FROM\_DPC bug check has a value of 0x00000157.
+The KERNEL\_THREAD\_PRIORITY\_FLOOR\_VIOLATION bug check has a value of 0x00000157.
 This indicates that an illegal operation was attempted on the priority floor of a particular thread.

 > [!IMPORTANT]
 > This article is for programmers.
 If you're a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).